Leadership for research group leaders

 - Know and apply KI’s rules and regulations concerning work environment, economy, financing/contracts, information security and career development.

 - Describe and consider the different roles, functions and responsibilities within academic research.

 - Use knowledge and tools obtained during the course to build the conditions for dynamic group development and innovative research environments.

-- Reflect on their own leadership role and be able to use tools obtained during the course to coach and give feedback to staff.
+- Reflect on their own leadership role and be able to use tools obtained during the course to coach and give feedback to staff and organize effective meetings.